-In the next step, simply search “%Temp% ” in the search bar, hit Enter, and delete all the files in the “Temp” folder.
+In the next step, search “%Temp%” in the search bar, hit Enter, and delete all the files in the “Temp” folder.

-Now go to temp folder of the game then navigate to “Txgamedownload” > “Component > “UI” > “Setup” > “Shadercache”, and delete all the files from this folder.
+Now go to the temp folder of the game, then navigate to “Txgamedownload”> “Component > “UI”> “Setup”> “Shadercache," and delete all the files from this folder.

 PUBG Mobile Textures not Loading Fix

-The first time PUBG Mobile launched in 2017, a lot of bugs bothered the players.
+The first time PUBG Mobile launched was in 2017, and many bugs bothered the players.
 The most frustrating issue was that PUBG textures not loading after a character landed on the map.
-A player might become trapped in a building, wall, or another element of the map due to this issue.
+Due to this issue, a player might become trapped in a building, wall, or another element of the map.

-Since PUBG launched, it has certainly improved a lot, but the issue like PUBG Mobile texture glitch persists even for those who play PUBG Mobile and it is still the common issue for many players.
-In case you are wondering how to fix PUBG mobile rendering problem, then you are in the right place.
+Since PUBG launched, it has improved a lot, but an issue like the PUBG Mobile texture glitch persists even for those who play PUBG Mobile, and it is still a common issue for many players.
+If you are wondering how to fix the PUBG mobile rendering problem, then you are in the right place.

 Move PUBG to Internal Storage

-A majority of PUBG mobile gamers install PUBGM into MicroSD cards due to its massive 4GB size, which is completely wrong because micro sd cards provide a slower speed than the internal storage of mobiles. to fix PUBG Mobile rendering issues when landing just transfer the game from microSD card to internal storage of mobile.
+Most PUBG mobile gamers install PUBGM into MicroSD cards due to its massive 4GB size, which is entirely wrong because micro sd cards provide a slower speed than the internal storage of mobiles.
+To fix PUBG Mobile rendering issues when landing, just transfer the game from a microSD card to the mobile’s internal storage.
 It should solve the PUBG mobile rendering problem.